petergarnaes/Madklub-website/README.md

 re-bundling of the server.
 This is slow compared to hot-reloading, but still great for prototyping the server.

+Notice that changes to `app` folder triggers rebundling of client side bundling.
+This is not the same as server side, so when refreshing you will not get a page you just made, but when bundle arrives you will.
+The console will probably also warn you of this fact, but don't worry!
+Just re-bundle the server.

 ## Project structure

 Mostly clear...
 This is so far: